arguiot/moon/README.md

 # Moon

-The open @spaceblogpage about our planet's natural satellite.
+The open @openspaceblog about our planet's natural satellite.

 https://openspaceblog.github.io/moon